aoleg/Photographic-styles-and-wildcards-for-Krea-2/README.md

 The YAML wildcard version can be used with Forge Neo / Comfy / SwarmUI.

 Update: now including some DDR and Soviet film stocks.
+The category names now refer to wildcards;
+place the YAML file into the "film" subfolder of your wildcards folder for this to work. sd-webui-forge-neo\extensions\sd-dynamic-prompts\wildcards\film

 ## Why this exists